JUGDortmund/Tar/README.md

 Embedded MongoDB runs on port 28018 (when in dev profile)

 ## Configuration
-The application defines five configuration environments (called "Profiles" in Spring context): _dev_, _demo_, _test_, _seviceTest_ and _prod_.
-Each individual profile can be configured by editing the application.yml in src/main/resources.
+The application defines three basic configuration environments (called "Profiles" in Spring context): _localDev_, _test_, _seviceTest_.
+The basic profiles are stored in _application.yaml_ in src/main/resources and are configured to ensure local development and testing.
+By default, the application runs in _localDev_ profile.

-By default, the application runs in _dev_ profile.
-This is configured in the first lines in application.yml.
-For each profile a seperate configuration file has to be named with a starting
-"application-" and the profile name.
+For other profiles a seperate configuration file named with a starting "application-" and the profile name is needed.
 To disable connections to external services, include "dummyServices" in profile.
-It can be specified by "dummyLdapService", "dummyCalenderService" and "dummyMailService".
+It can be separated into "dummyLdapService", "dummyCalenderService" and "dummyMailService".
+The mail service always has to be specified.

+Overview of services:
+Mail:
+	- dummyMailService
+	- smtpMailService
+	- exchangeMailService
+Calendar:
+	- dummyCalendarService
+	- exchangeCalendarService (default)
+Ldap (Authorisation):
+	- dummyLdapService
+	- ldapService (default)

 The default profile can be overwritten by setting the following system property from the command line: